sc-martel93/chat-app/README.md

 ### Chat App
-A real time chat application created using react and firebase
+A real time chat application created using React js and Google firebase.
+It allows users to sign in with either their google account or anonymously to send and receive messages in the chatroom.

 ### What I Learned
-Firebase hosting and firestore database
+Firebase user authentication and how to use the firestore database to save and update messages sent in the chatroom in real time.